Gaussian Blur in Photoshop is one of the blur tools you can use. In this article, I’ll show you how to blur a specific object in a photo.

 Step 3: Convert the Path to a Selection

-Once you’ve closed the path, you need to convert it to a selection.
+Once you’ve chosen the desired area, you need to convert it to a selection.

 Step 4: Apply Gaussian Blur to the Selected Area

-Every filter has a specific purpose and its good to know the differences to get the best results.
+Every filter blur has a specific effect and its good to know the differences to get the best results.

 Looking for more Photoshop tips?
-Check out our new post about light leaks next!
+Check out our post about Motion Blur next!